Table of Contents

 First page

-First page should contain title of paper, name/s of author/s, academic degree, scientific position, working position, name of institution/university, postal address, e-mail address.
+The first page should contain the title of the paper, name/s of author/s, name of institution/university (affiliation), and an e-mail address.

 Abstract